Skip to content

 c.
 The Limits of Enterprise Software: Great for Transactional Processing, Poor for Analytics and Decision Support.

 However, can a single system really handle both day-to-day transactional processing (e.g. a system of record) and complex analytics?
 The answer is no. It’s like asking a sumo wrestler to win a marathon.
-Indeed, when software tries to do everything, it usually ends up doing nothing particularly well.
+Indeed, when an monolithic software tries to do everything, it usually ends up doing nothing particularly well.
 For a more detail discussion on what an enterprise system is and is not, see Joannes Vermorel’s article, The three classes of enterprise software.
 Also, see Geoffrey Moore’s article, Digital Systems Maturity Model on the different purposes and maturity of business systems.

 a.
 Execution Systems: Not Designed for Cross-functional, Executive Decision-Making.